 For more on how the process works, read, “What is a Prior Authorization?”

 Finding out that you need a prior authorization can feel daunting, but the right pharmacy partner will navigate the complexities for you.
 At Alto, we proactively file prior authorizations when they’re needed, taking the weight off the shoulders of both you and your doctor.
 We have a dedicated support team that works closely with your doctor’s office to obtain approval from your insurance company, and we’ll keep you updated throughout the whole process.

 After securing approval, we’ll conduct a thorough price investigation to identify sources of financial assistance and ensure you're getting the lowest possible price.
 We do all of this at no cost to you—we believe everyone should have access to the medications they need at an affordable price.

 If you’re concerned about continued coverage for your preferred form of PrEP, we’re here to offer support.
-Our HIV specialists and care team are available from 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends through secure messaging in our mobile app, or by texting or calling 1-800-874-5881.
+Our HIV specialists and care team are available to answer your questions 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends.
+Download the mobile app for secure messaging or call 1-800-874-5881.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.